underscoreio/shapeless-guide/src/pages/poly/index.md

-# Functional operations on HLists {#sec:poly}
+# Functional operations on *HLists* {#sec:poly}

 "Regular" Scala programs make heavy use of functional operations like `map` and `flatMap`.
 A question arises: can we perform similar operations on `HLists`?
-The answer is "yes",
+The answer is "yes", although
-but the heterogeneous element types require us to do things a little differently than in regular Scala.
+we have to do things a little differently than in regular Scala.
-Unsurprisingly the mechanisms are type class based and there are a suite of ops type classes to help us out.
+Unsurprisingly the mechanisms we use are type class based and there are a suite of ops type classes to help us out.

-Before we delve in to the type classes themselves, we need to discuss how shapeless represents *polymorphic* functions suitable for mapping over heterogeneous data structures.
+Before we delve in to the type classes themselves, we need to discuss how shapeless represents *polymorphic functions* suitable for mapping over heterogeneous data structures.

-## Motivation: mapping over an HList
+## Motivation: mapping over an *HList*

-We'll motivate the discussion of polymorphic functions with a look at the `map` method.
+We'll motivate the discussion of polymorphic functions by looking at the `map` method.
 Figure [@fig:poly:monomorphic-map] shows
 a type chart for mapping over a regular list.
 We start with a `List[A]`, supply a function `A => B`,